galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 - <b>z/OS Manager (beta)</b> - providing Galasa tests with access to a z/OS image.
 - <b>CICS CECI Manager (alpha)</b> - providing CECI 3270 interaction - initially supporting containers and link programs.
-- <b>Ecosystem Manager</b> - enabling deployment of an entire Galasa ecosystem to Kubernetes to enable integration testing against Galasa.
+- <b>Ecosystem Manager (alpha)</b> - enabling deployment of an entire Galasa ecosystem to Kubernetes to enable integration testing against Galasa.
-- <b>Docker Manager</b> - enabling containers to run on infrastructure Docker engines - either for testing directly or for assisting the testing process.
+- <b>Docker Manager (release) </b> - enabling containers to run on infrastructure Docker engines - either for testing directly or for assisting the testing process.
 - <b>Documentation update</b> - how to start writing your own Simbank tests.

+### 0.4.0 - Release Highlights
+<b>Release date (UTC) - 2020-02-12</b>

+- <b>Docker Manager (beta)</b> - enabling the provisioning of Docker Containers for tests to use.
+- <b>Kubernetes Manager (alpha)</b> -  enabling the provisioning of Kubernetes Namespaces.
+- <b> Galasa Ecosystem Manager (alpha)</b> -  enabling the provisioning of the entire Galasa Ecosystem in Kubernetes so you can run an integration devops pipeline.
+- <b> Elastic Logger Manager (alpha)</b> - enabling test results to be exported to Elastic Search.
+- <b> Shared Environment (alpha) - enabling Managers to create a testing environment for multiple tests to use.
+- <b>Documentation update</b> - Manager reference pages are generated from Javadoc for the galasa.dev website.
+- <b>Documentation update</b> - New SimBank z/OS Batch Manager tutorial available.